See how The Salvation Army does the most good during emergencies. Click here to watch the video!

 The Salvation Army is widely known for its outreach during the Christmas season.
 Since 1891, our iconic red kettles have been a familiar Salvation Army tradition.
 Money raised through these kettles provides much needed funding for The Salvation Army’s free programs throughout the year, and we depend on local volunteers to ring bells at various kettle locations to encourage these donations.

 The Salvation Army offers shelter, food, spiritual and physical care for people in need.
 Our shelters are designed to attend to the total needs of the individual and are meant to be a safe resting place to help residents get back on their feet.
 To be housed the first night, each prospective resident at The Center of Hope must have a picture ID.
 After the first night, individuals who want to stay additional nights will need to get a shelter clearance from the Richmond County Sheriff’s office located at 400 Walton Way.
-Although clients are allowed eight free nights of stay, case management is available for extended stays based on progress to stability.
-The goal of case management is to go from being homeless to being stably housed.
+Our goal is to help our client go from being homeless to being stably housed.

 Emergency Overnight Shelter: